withastro/docs/src/pages/en/guides/cms/contentful.md

 ### Fetching data

-Now that you have our Contentful client set up, you can fetch data from Contentful inside your Astro components.
+Now that you have your Contentful client set up, you can fetch data from Contentful inside your Astro components.

 ```astro
 ---